luke-marks0/int-model-approximation/README.md

   integer FP8 codebook, multiplied by the committed integer FP8 weights, and deterministically rescaled.
 This is the proof-friendly path: each FP8 linear is a single ordinary integer matrix product, so Freivalds' check applies directly.
-It perfectly reconstructs the repo's codebook-defined FP8 product, but it is not a faithful replay of NVIDIA's FP8 Tensor Core accumulator.
+Its downside is accuracy: because it verifies a codebook-defined product rather than NVIDIA's FP8 Tensor Core accumulator, its error against the genuine FP8 teacher is high.

 - `hawkeye`: FP8 checkpoint linears are replaced by direct Hawkeye integer replay of Hopper FP8 QGMMA accumulation, using K=32 groups by default.
-This is the hardware-faithful path: with the Hopper QGMMA teacher it can exactly match the genuine FP8 matmul output.
-It is not cheaply Freivalds-checkable because the computation is not one algebraic matrix product; every output element runs per-group max-exponent alignment, signed shifts, normalization, and bf16 conversion logic.
+This is the hardware-faithful path: with the Hopper QGMMA teacher it exactly matches the genuine FP8 matmul output.
+Its downside is verification cost: it is not cheaply Freivalds-checkable because it is not one algebraic matrix product.
+Every output element runs per-group max-exponent alignment, signed shifts, normalization, and bf16 conversion logic.

-In short, use `codebook` when the main requirement is one cheap, checkable integer matmul per FP8 linear.
-Use `hawkeye` when the main requirement is exact agreement with the genuine Hopper FP8 teacher and the proof cost is not the deciding constraint.
+In short, `codebook` gives cheap checking with high teacher error, and `hawkeye` gives perfect teacher reconstruction without cheap checking.
+The intended next step is not to pick one permanently, but to find an integer construction that combines their strengths.

 ## Development target

-The primary job for a developer working on the `codebook` path is to reduce the error introduced by the integer GEMMs while preserving the proof shape:
+The primary job for a developer is to reduce teacher error while preserving, or recovering, the cheap proof shape:

 ```text
 integer operands -> exact integer matrix product -> deterministic postprocessing
 ```

-The codebook integer GEMM can be checked cheaply with Freivalds because it is an ordinary exact matrix product over integers.
-Any improvement to that path must keep that property intact.
+The codebook integer GEMM shows why this proof shape is attractive: it can be checked cheaply with Freivalds because it is an ordinary exact matrix product over integers.
+Any low-error replacement should preserve that property where possible.
 In particular:

 - the GEMM itself must remain a real integer GPU operation, not a float GEMM, fake-quantized operation, CPU fallback, or emulated path